Legends of Oz: Dorothy's Return

 |Domestic Gross: $8,462,027||Overseas Gross: $11,645,586|

-The budget for Legends of Oz: Dorothy’s Return was $70 million and Summertime Entertainment secured the financing through various means of unethical, but grey area legal fundraising, Ryan and Roland Carroll who ran Summertime actually made a profit on one of the biggest flops of 2014.
+The budget for Legends of Oz: Dorothy’s Return was $70 million and Summertime Entertainment secured the financing through various means of unethical, but grey area legal fundraising — and Ryan and Roland Carroll who ran Summertime actually made a profit on one of the biggest flops of 2014.
 The two brothers fundraised the budget, promising massive returns to individual donors and they projected that this miserable movie would have gross revenue between $720 million to $2.04 billion.
 SEC filings show that there were 1,014 individual investors who bought that snake oil pitch from the Carrolls and then many of these people posted rants that the studios conspired together to destroy the movie.
 It took a thousand idiots to fund one lousy movie and then the Carrolls pocketed $15 million of that idiot money as their fee.
 For a more detailed write-up of their shady shenanigans, see this article from The Wrap.

 Clarius dated the pic for May 9, where it would bow against Neighbors and Moms’ Night Out and compete for auds with Rio 2 in its 5th week in release.
 Clarius partnered with rent-a-distributor Freestyle Releasing for distribution logistics and booking.
 Legends Of Oz: Dorothy’s Return received awful reviews and was tracking for about a $12 million opening weekend, but bombed with $3,747,780 in 2,658 theaters — placing #8 for weekend led by Neighbors.
 It declined 47.8% in its second frame to $1,957,456 and promptly lost most of its screen count.
 The domestic run closed with only $8,462,027.
 With new startup distributor Clarius receiving a small percentage of the ticket price (Regal pays out only 34% to independent distributors, for example) they didn’t see more than $3.5 million in returns — which leaves most of their P&A spend as a loss.